dino-foot/jolly-jumper/README.md

 ## License

-All copyright reserved my the Author. contact : shohan4556@gmail.com
+All copyright reserved by the Author.

+For any query please contact : shohan4556@gmail.com

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!